drduh/YubiKey-Guide/SECENV.md

 Once you've verified the image download, you can use the **Restore Disk Image...** in the *Disks* utility from within Tails to write the image to a target disk (e.g., SD card for a Raspberry Pi).

 #### 1.2.2.
+Download a copy of gpg.conf (hardened)

+While still connected to the Internet, consider downloading a copy of a hardened version of gpg.conf ([example](https://github.com/drduh/YubiKey-Guide/blob/master/config/gpg.conf) to add to your `$GNUPGHOME` on initial boot into the secure environment.

+#### 1.2.3.
 Boot the target image to download OS-specific packages for GnuPG

 Boot into the Alpine Linux system, login as `root`, and connect to the Internet to download the required packages for this specific platform: